arangamani/jenkins_api_client/README.md

 OVERVIEW:
 ---------
 This project is a simple API client for interacting with Jenkins Continuous Integration server.
 Jenkins provides three kinds of remote access API.
 1. XML API, 2.
 JSON API, and 3.
 Python API.
 This project aims at consuming the JSON API and provides some useful functions for controlling jobs on the Jenkins programatically.
 Even though Jenkins provides an awesome UI for controlling jobs, it would be nice and helpful to have a programmable interface so we can dynamically and automatically manage jobs and other artifacts.

 DETAILS:
 --------
-This projects currently only provides functionality for the <tt>jobs, node, and system</tt> interfaces.
+This projects currently only provides functionality for the
-This is still a work-in-progress project.
-I mainly use the functionality of this project for my autmation work and the functionality mainly focussed on my usage and I believe others might find it useful too.
-I would love to add more features to it and I will continue working on improving existing features and add more interfaces such as nodes, views, build queue, etc,.
+<tt>jobs, node, view, system, and build queue</tt> interfaces.

 USAGE:
 ------